Spartan-Velanjeri/Cloud-Based-Neural-Net-Inference/README.md

 # vehicle-cloud-inference
 Part of the ACDC Research Project

-## MQTT Inference method

-WRITE DOCUMENTATION HERE
+This branch is mainly for TF-Serving related progress

 ## TF-Serving Inference method